justinrm/valley-vote/docs/readme_data_collection.md

 Iterates through each relevant session:

-Collects session details (e.g., using `getDataset` for session info if needed, though typically derived from `getSessionList`).
+Collects session details derived from `getSessionList` and bulk dataset info via `getDatasetList`.

 Collects committee definitions (getCommittee).

-Collects master bill list (getMasterList).
+For bill data: Checks if a dataset download is needed by comparing stored dataset hashes to current API hash.

+If download is needed: Downloads and extracts the bulk dataset ZIP archive using `getDataset`.

-For each bill in the master list: Compares `change_hash` to previously stored value (if any).
-If different or new, fetches detailed bill data (`getBill`), extracts bill info, sponsor records, vote stubs, text/amendment/supplement stubs.
+Processes all bill JSON files from the extracted dataset, extracting bill info, sponsor records, vote stubs, text/amendment/supplement stubs.

 For each vote stub identified: Fetches detailed roll call data (getRollCall) and extracts individual legislator vote records.